 Tip: Ensure that you define the ARIA role (status, alert) within your HTML.
 It’s technically the developer’s responsibility to decide how important the information is to present to the user.

 I hope you found these WCAG 2.1 guideline explanations to be helpful as you work towards implementing best practices for enhanced accessibility.
-For all WCAG 2.1 AA guidelines, check out C2’s Web Accessibility Checklists for Code, Content, and Usability.
 Remember, WCAG is a set of standards meant to enhance user experiences and support individuals of all abilities and disabilities.